samerlahoud/tutorial-lpwan-iot/WPMC-19/back-matter.md

     - Combination of simulation, mathematical modeling and measurement campaigns
     - Performance evaluations should take into account collisions and duty cycle in LoRaWAN, scheduling and signaling in NB-IoT

-#### Tyocal LoRaWAN performance
+#### Typical performance
 - LoRaWAN shows coverage limitations, in comparison with NB-IoT, especially in indoor dense urban environments
+- NB-IoT shows no coverage outage for a 4 km cell radius in indoor dense urban environments
+- In order to maximize data rates, multi-tone transmissions are preferred for good radio conditions, while single-tone transmissions enable to combat harsh conditions
 - Collisions hinder the performance of LoRaWAN in heavy loaded networks

-#### Tyocal LoRaWAN performance
-- No coverage outage is observed for a cell radius of 4 km in indoor dense urban environments
-- In order to maximize data rates, multi-tone transmissions are preferred for good radio conditions, while single-tone transmissions enable to combat harsh conditions
 - The capacity of an NB-IoT deployment can scale up to 200 000 devices sending 5 packets per hour

 ### Conclusions (3/3)